Solar Pons: Character model

+"The Adventure of the Orient Express" was first issued as a standalone chapbook by Peter Ruber's Candlelight Press.
+There were two printings - May 1965 and September 1965.
+It was later included in the collection The Chronicles of Solar Pons.
+"The Adventure of the Unique Dickensians" was also issued as a standalone chapbook (Mycroft & Moran, 1968, 2012 copies).
+This story also was collected in The Chronicles of Solar Pons.

 Stories by Basil Copper

 After Derleth's death in 1971, further stories about the character were written by the author Basil Copper.
 The first four of these volumes were published by Pinnacle Books: The Dossier of Solar Pons, The Further Adventures of Solar Pons, The Secret Files of Solar Pons and The Uncollected Cases of Solar Pons (original UK title: Some Uncollected Cases of Solar Pons) (all 1979).

 A further two volumes of Copper's continuations were published by Fedogan and Bremer: The Exploits of Solar Pons (1993) and The Recollections of Solar Pons (1995).
-Fedogan and Bremer also issued a limited edition chapbook of Copper's preferred text of the story "The Adventure of the Singular Sandwich."
+Fedogan and Bremer also issued a limited edition chapbook of Copper's preferred text of the story "The Adventure of the Singular Sandwich".

 Later, Sarob Press published two further volumes of Pons work by Copper: the novel Solar Pons Versus the Devil's Claw (2004) and a collection titled Solar Pons: The Final Cases (2005) which contains six stories, five being revised editions of earlier Copper Pons contributions, and one Sherlock Holmes story ("The Adventure of the Persecuted Painter").

 Most recently, PS Publishing reissued all of Copper's Pons stories in 6 volumes, adding a 7th volume entitled The Solar Pons Companion, which contains related non-fiction and assorted materials.